 A key strength of the DHS EHS-CCP Program is that all providers and community partners are deeply rooted and committed to San Antonio's center city.
 They are known and trusted allies for DHS EHS-CCP families and have additional resources and expertise to offer meaningful support in the face of life's biggest challenges.
 Referrals may be for mental wellness services, parent education and learning opportunities which are provided through community offerings such as virtual workshops, meetings, and events.
-The DHS EHS-CCP program will continue to be a point of entry into the dual generation program, informing parents of workforce development training opportunities and scholarship funds for child care for those children whose parents are in training.
-In response to the COVID 19 Pandemic parent engagement activities are provided virtually.
-Community agencies have also adapted to this mode of engagement and they continue to be essential partners offering much needed resources to families.
+The DHS EHS-CCP Program will continue to be a point of entry into the dual generation program, informing parents of workforce development training opportunities and scholarship funds for child care for those children whose parents are in training.
+Community agencies continue to be essential partners offering much needed resources to families.